ASGRC 522 Financial Code

 1. It shall be the responsibility of the Vice President for Business Administration, under the direction of the College President, to maintain proper accounting of financial transactions of all 522 monies and to provide reports to the administration, students, and other interested parties upon request.

-2. Separate accounts shall be kept on each activity and related information is available to interested parties during regular Campus Life office hours.
+2. Separate accounts shall be kept for each activity and related information is available to interested parties during regular Campus Life office hours.

 Section 4 – Deposits and Expenditures